NotTacos2/Knightmares-Decode-Roadrunner/README.md

 # Knightmares-DECODE
-- Basically, our code for roadrunner comp, made it to playoffs and 6th place, auto code isn't uploaded yet gimme a sec
+- Basically, our code for roadrunner comp, made it to playoffs and 6th place, Auto code isn't included since it's inconsistent